Fiserv/banking-hub/docs/implementation-notes/Accountholder/ClientDefinedFieldMod-ImplNotes.md

 <!-- theme: info -->
 > #### Note
 >
-> - To view the field descriptions and sample Requests and Responses, please refer the API Explorer section of this API
+> - To view the field/aggregat descriptions and sample Requests and Responses, please refer the API Explorer section of this API
-> - `Status` and `EFXHeader` aggregates are common for all APIs, therefore sub-fields of these aggregates are not listed in the below tables and same can be viewed in the API Explorer section of this API

-# Request Schema
+#### Request Schema
 |Field Name|Allowed Values|Implementation Note|
 |----|----|----|
 |`ClientDefinedFieldKeys`||<br><br>This aggregate include aggregate of either a party keys or an account keys.
 Only any one of the two aggregate is sent in the request, failing to which would lead to error in the operation.|